 Power Source

 My first order of business was to get these circuit boards off the ceiling and onto the bench for a closer inspection.
-My plan was to find a suitable power source somewhere on one of these boards, and assume that the load of the tiny Shelly Uni wouldn’t even be noticed.
-One very easy source appeared to be the step-down transformer which was clearly labeled 22VAC, well within the documented input range of the Shelly Uni.
+My plan was to find a suitable power source somewhere on one of these boards, and assume that the load of the tiny device wouldn’t even be noticed.
+One very easy source appeared to be the step-down transformer which was clearly labeled 22VAC, well within the documented input range of the device.
 But when I measured the actual potential it was out of range at 28VAC.
 But on the low voltage side, I found a nice 12VDC right on the connection between the two boards.

 I did not feel like soldering directly to the circuit board, so I wrapped the posts of the connector with some solid copper wire before plugging the boards back together and re-assembling.